INSIDE: The Best Places to Visit in Hong Kong on a Family Vacation.

 (Click above to see today’s rate on XE for a guide)

-Should I take a stroller to Hong Kong?
+No.7: Should I take a stroller to Hong Kong?

 Yes, Hong Kong is stroller friendly, with well-made pathways and walkways in most urban areas.